gp02august/final_Year_Projects/README.md

-# Hand Gesture Recognition with Virtual Blackboard
+# INTELLIGENT GESTURE-DRIVEN VIRTUAL BLACKBOARD
   This Python project utilizes the MediaPipe library for hand tracking to enable gesture-based interactions with a virtual blackboard.
 Users can draw, erase, control volume, and move the cursor using hand gestures captured through a webcam.

 # Features:
 * Hand Gesture Recognition: Detects hand gestures in real-time using MediaPipe Hands.